Bernard Jackson (American football, born 1980)

-Evington Bernard Jackson II (born May 10, 1980) is an American former professsional football player who was a defensive end for the Washington Redskins of the National Football League (NFL).
+Evington Bernard Jackson II (born May 10, 1980) is an American former professional football player who was a defensive end for the Washington Redskins of the National Football League (NFL).
 He played college football for the Tennessee Volunteers.

 Jackson also played for the Louisville Fire and Kentucky Horsemen.

 Early life

 Jackson attended St. Xavier High School where he was a three-year starter at Linebacker in football, as well as a center in basketball.
 In football, he was a two-time 4A All-State selection, as well as an All-Region and All-District selection.
 He also helped lead his team to two state championships in three seasons, with records of 14–1, 10–2 and 12–3, respectively.
 As a junior, he recorded 120 tackles, seven sacks, 19 tackles-for-loses, seven forced fumbles and five tipped passes that resulted in interceptions.
 As a senior, he recorded 119 tackles, and seven sacks.
 In football, he was a Parade, Blue Chip Illustrated, National Recruiting Advisor, and PrepStart All-America selection.
 He also won state titles in discus and Shot put.